ChanghoPaeon/papers/manifold_and_dimension_reduction/umap.md

 ### [UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction](https://arxiv.org/pdf/1802.03426.pdf)

+- Abstract
+UMAP (Uniform Manifold Approximation and Projection) is a novel manifold learning technique for dimension reduction.
+UMAP is constructed from a theoretical framework based in Riemannian geometry and algebraic topology. e result is a practical scalable algorithm that is applicable to real world data.
+The UMAP algorithm is competitive with t-SNE for visualization quality, and arguably preserves more of the global structure with superior run time performance.
+Furthermore, UMAP has no computational restrictions on embedding dimension, making it viable as a general purpose dimension reduction technique for machine learning.

 - 각 데이터에 open ball with fixed radius 만들고  포함된 것 끼리 연결 ->
 - [UMAP wiki](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction#Uniform_manifold_approximation_and_projection)